C0deWiser/workflow-/README.md

 Eloquent query for the workflow items can be filtered (to only leave the allowed items) by calling the `filter` method on the before-mentioned service.

+### Advanced subjects

+#### Default states

+If you want instances of your class to be created with some initial state, include the `Media101\Workflow\Traits\WorkflowDefaultState` trait into your workflow class.
+By default, the first state returned by `workflowStates` will be assigned on model creation, but you can override the method `initState` to do anything you want.